nicolargo/glances/docs/index.rst

 .. image:: _static/screenshot-wide.png

-Glances is a cross-platform curses-based monitoring tool which aims to present a maximum of information in a minimum of space, ideally to fit in a classical 80x24 terminal or higher to have additional information.
+Glances is a cross-platform monitoring tool which aims to present a maximum of information in a minimum of space through a curses or Web based interface.
 It can adapt dynamically the displayed information depending on the terminal size.

 It can also work in client/server mode.
-Remote monitoring could be done via terminal or Web interface.
+Remote monitoring could be done via terminal, Web interface or API (XMLRPC and RESTful).

 Glances is written in Python and uses the `psutil`_ library to get information from your system.